Jefferson High School (Bloomington, Minnesota): Performing arts

 Jefferson has three curricular choirs including concert choir, bel canto, and chorale with two extra curricular student led acapella groups.
 Jefferson has two competitive show choirs, the mixed varsity "Connection" and the prep junior varsity "The JIVE".

-The school’s band program includes four concert bands, two jazz bands, a pep band, show bands, a drumline club, and the Jaguar Marching Band.
+The school’s band program includes four concert bands, two jazz bands, a pep band, show bands, and the Jaguar Marching Band.
 Since 1982, the Jefferson Marching Band has been the largest student organization in Bloomington Public Schools, with its highest membership reaching 254 students in 1975.
 The Jefferson Concert Bands have performed internationally in countries such as Canada, Spain, Algeria, Morocco, Mexico, England, Scotland, Japan, the Dominican Republic, Norway, Ireland, Costa Rica, Italy, Austria, Germany, Liechtenstein, Puerto Rico, and Greece.